Hopac/Hopac/Docs/Internals.md

 machine instructions.
 The same goes for the actual implementation of channels, for example.

 The **fill** operation is not much more complex.
-For simplicity, the illustrative code below omits any error checking (trying to fill an IVar twice would be bad).
+The illustrative code below omits any error checking (trying to fill an IVar twice would be bad).
 It also skips the proper protocol for pushing items to the work item stack.

 ```fsharp
 let fill (xV: IVar<'x>) (x: 'x) : Job<unit> =